 On September 9, 1996, a part-time Recycling Educator was added to the staff.
 As our twenty-year plan progressed, the District recognized the increasing need for ongoing public education and a full-time Education Coordinator.
 The part-time position was upgraded to full-time in January of 2001.
-In 2016, emphasis has been placed on continued school and community out-reach programs as well as forging relationships with local businesses and industry.
+In 2017, emphasis has been placed on continued school and community out-reach programs as well as forging relationships with local businesses and industry.

-School Outreach in 2016
+School Outreach in 2017

-Touch-A-Truck - The Compost Turning Machine made an appearance as part of the Touch-A-Truck event at Clifty Park.
+Touch-A-Truck - The Compost Turning Machine, Cardboard Truck and Loader made an appearance as part of the Touch-A-Truck event at Clifty Park.
 The Compost Turner was equipped with a slide so students could climb up and explore the machine, then slide down when they were finished.
 Over 700 students in Pre-K through 2nd grade attend the annual event.

-In-classroom/After School Programs- Presentations in the classrooms continued to increase in popularity in 2016.
-The Education

-Coordinator presented to approximately 2,000 students.
+In-classroom/After School Programs- Presentations in the classrooms continued to maintain popularity in 2017.
+The Education Coordinator presented to approximately 3,000 students.
 Presentations were also given outside of school hours to Boy & Girl Scouts, after-school clubs & summer camps on various topics including the 3R's, landfills, water quality, composting and more!

-- The Landfill Education Center Over 500 students from 3rd Grade through the college level visited the Education Center in 2016.
+The Landfill Field Trip- Over 600 students from 3rd Grade through adults visited the Landfill in 2017.
 The Education Center is an origination point for all landfill tours.
-The video viewing room which accommodates 30 students was upgraded in 2009 to a 50-inch flat panel television equipped with PowerPoint capabilities and is affixed to the wall for easier viewing.
-The "Wetlands Room" was primarily utilized by kidscommons to provide informational programs on wetlands and water quality.
-All rooms in the facility are colorfully painted in an environmental theme. - The "Trolley Tour" at the Landfill The "Trolley Tour" is a fun and educational fieldtrip for school groups, utilized by students from 3rd grade through the college level.
+Followed by a trolley ride to the landfill lookout tower and wetlands.
 The trolley, donated in 1999 by the Custer Foundation, is pulled around the landfill by a tractor with stops at the active disposal cell, a disposal cell being constructed (when available), a leachate storage pond, wetlands area, the scale house and the recycling/reuse center.
-In 2016, 500 children and adults participated in the District's landfill tours.
+In 2017, the District partnered with the Library to allow more children to participate in the District's landfill tours.

-- Recycling Center & Bio-Swale/3 R's Pavilion Tour Fieldtrips at the Columbus/Bartholomew Recycling Center, Bioswale and 3R's Pavilion affected approximately 500 students as teachers recognized the importance of showing students where the recyclables go and how they are processed.
-The Bioswale and 3R's Pavilion also has been instrumental in garnering additional requests for tours at the Recycling Center. - The Little Red School House Waste Exchange Program The popular reuse center provides local educators with materials donated by local residents and businesses that would normally be landfilled.
+Recycling Center & Bio-Swale/3 R's Pavilion Tour - Fieldtrips at the Columbus/Bartholomew Recycling

+Center, Bioswale and 3R's Pavilion affected approximately 600 students and teachers recognized the importance of showing students where the recyclables go and how they are processed.
+The Bioswale and 3R's Pavilion signage was updated in 2017.

+The Little Red School House Materials Exchange Program - The popular reuse center provides local educators with materials donated by local residents and businesses that would normally be landfilled.
 This program is popular with Bartholomew County Teachers as well as with Girl Scouts, Boy Scouts, Bible School Classes and Home School Teachers.
 The supplies are given to educators at no cost to taxpayers.
+Signage on the building was updated in 2017.

-Columbus East and North Senior Projects- The Education Coordinator mentored 3 seniors with their senior projects by providing information and resources on recycling and the environment.
-The picture to the right shows Edgar's senior project, which was to create a bench out of discarded pallets.
-He then donated the bench to The Recycle Center.
+Columbus East and North Senior Projects- In 2017 the Education Coordinator mentored 6 seniors with their senior projects by providing information and resources on recycling and the environment.
+Projects have included used shoe drives, recycle containers at North High School and local events and writing a recycling book for Preschoolers.
 The Educator Coordinator also served as a panel judge during senior project presentations.

 Adult & Public Presentations- Presentations and information on a variety of topics including recycling, water quality and landfills were given to members of the community.
-Major events included area business's environmental health and safety fairs, The Bartholomew Co 4-H Fair, Déjà vu Art and Fine Craft Show, Earth Day and America Recycles Day.
+Special events included area business's environmental health and safety fairs, Engage Columbus, Ivy Tech Ag class & English as a Second Language Classes from Mc Dowell, Traditional events included: The Bartholomew Co 4-H Fair, Déjà vu Art and Fine Craft Show, Earth Day and America Recycles Day.
+The picture shows the group of adults attending the Recycle Center tour with Engage Columbus.